Architecture of Tamil Nadu: Kalugumalai temples of Pandyas

 the Shiva and Uma sculpture where they seem to be talking like common folks.

 The sanctum of the Kalugasalamoorthy temple is approached through a pillared hall near the gateway.
 The temple tank is located outside the temple.
 The sanctum is built in a rock-cut cave, which houses the image of Murugan in the form of Kazhugachalamurthi in seated posture.
-The sanctum faces West and the image of the presiding deity is 4 ft tall.
+The sanctum faces west and the image of the presiding deity is 4 ft tall.
 The image is sported with six hands with one of them holding Vel (divine spear), his left leg over the shoulder of the peacock and right is left hanging.
 There are separate shrines of his consorts Valli facing South and Deivanai facing North.
 There is a separate shrine for Shiva and Parvathi and all the Parsvatah Devatas (attendant deities) associated with Shiva temples.
 Usually in Murugan temples, his vehicle peacock would be heading towards his right, but it is sported on to the left of Murugan in this temple.
 It is believed that Indra, the king of celestial deities, appeared as peacock to worship Murugan.
 The image of the peacock is hence covered during the festivals.

 Chola architecture

 The Chola kings ruled from 848 to 1280 CE and included Rajaraja Chola I and his son Rajendra Chola who built temples such as the Brihadeshvara Temple of Thanjavur and Brihadeshvara Temple of Gangaikonda Cholapuram, the Airavatesvara Temple of Darasuram and the Sarabeswara (Shiva) Temple, also called the Kampahareswarar Temple at Thirubhuvanam, the last two temples being located near Kumbakonam.
 The first three among the above four temples are titled Great Living Chola Temples among the UNESCO World Heritage Sites.

 The Cholas were prolific temple builders right from the times of the first king Vijayalaya Chola after whom the eclectic chain of Vijayalaya Chozhisvaram temple near Narttamalai exists.
 These are the earliest specimen of Dravidian temples under the Cholas.
 His son Aditya I built several temples around the Kanchi and Kumbakonam regions.
+The Varadharajaperumal temple, Thirubuvanai which was built by Chola king Parantaka I (907-955 CE) and was called Veeranarayana Vinnagar.
+The temple has sculptures of Ramayana and the legend of Vamana mentioned in the Rig Veda, Yajur veda, Sama veda, Ramayana, Mahabharatha, Brihadaranyaka Upanishad and many more texts.
+An inscription dated to the 30th regnal year of Rajadhiraja I (c.
+1048 CE), mentions teaching Rig Veda, Yajur Veda, Chandogasama, Talavakrasama, Apurva, Vajnasaneya, Bodhayaniya Sathashatandha Sutra and explanations of sastras.
+There are inscriptions in the temple from the period of Rajadhiraja Chola indicating recital of Tiruvaymoli, the famous works of the Alvar saint Nammalvar.